-- d.
-Stairway: Patients are instructed to walk with someone you know is safe or take the elevator. - e.
-Elevator: Patients are instructed to not go in the elevator with someone they are not comfortable with - f.
-Leaving premises: Patients are instructed at orientation that they may not leave the premises during treatment time.
+- c.
+Parking lot: Clients are instructed to stay in lighted areas or walk with someone when it's dark.
+Clients should contact staff or security with safety concerns. - d.
+Stairway: Clients are instructed to walk with someone you know is safe or take the elevator. - e.
+Elevator: Clients are instructed to not go in the elevator with someone they are not comfortable with. - f.
+Leaving premises: Clients are instructed at orientation that they are not to leave the premises during treatment time.